ThePrimeagen/web3-smart-contracts/lessons/your-first-contract.md

 ### Lets write a test!!!
-one of the primary reasons why I love using hardhat so much is the fact that there is a testing suite.  on my own personal project we not only use the testing suite, but we also launch to other networks and run the tests on them.
+one of the primary reasons why I love using hardhat so much is the fact that there is a testing suite.

 First create a test folder.